Improving trapped-ion-qubit memories via code-mediated error-channel balancing: The repetition code

 \subsection{Syndrome readout by teleportation}

 We first show that we can use a global entangling operation together with single-qubit measurements to learn syndrome information.
 We begin with two codes prepared in the initial state

-where the encoded information is stored on the first code, indexed $1$, and we prepare a second code, indexed $2$, in the logical state shown in Eqn.~(\ref{Eqn:LogicalxState}).
+where the encoded information is stored on the first code, indexed $1$, and we prepare a second code, indexed $2$, in the logical state $\ket{\overline{\Lambda_+(\varphi)}}$ as in Eq.~(\ref{Eqn:Logicalphi}).
 Each code can take an arbitrary size and they do not necessarily have to use the same number of physical qubits.
+Note that this includes the special case where code 1 consists of a single qubit, allowing us to write and read arbitrary single qubit states to and from the code.